MLReef/mlreef/docs/content/0-general/1-repositories/0-README.md

 ### ML Projects

 We like to call them data repositories, as in them, you can unload all your data for your ML project.
-In these repositories you can use the [data pipelines](docs/content/data20%pipelines/README.md) and the execute your  to train your models.
+In these repositories you can use the [data pipelines](docs/content/data20%pipelines/README.md) and the execute your  to train your Algorithm.

 ### Model